Table of Contents[Hide][Show]

 600 Malcolm Ave SE

-Right next door to Surly, this new distillery specializes in American Whiskey in an Irish style.
+Right next door to Surly, O’Shaughnessy Distillery specializes in American Whiskey in an Irish style.
 There is a gorgeous cocktail bar upstairs, filled with comfortable couches and an outdoor area.
 We had two of the signature cocktails, a Manhattan and an Old Fashioned.
 Downstairs, you can also get small plates and desserts.

 Note: You can also grab food and creative cocktails at the Market at Malcolm Yards, across the street from Surly and O’Shaughnessy.
 The Market has a tap wall with self serve beer and kombucha; you pay by the ounce.